Retail VS Institutional Investors

 How much percentage of holding do they enjoy at present?

-As per the prime database, the retail investors, HNIs, and DIIs in companies listed on the NSE (National Stock Exchange) account for an all-time high of 23.34% as of March 2022.
-This is well above the FII share, which stands at 20.15%.
-This indicates the rising importance of DIIs and retail investors as they counterbalance the role played by foreign institutional investors historically.
+As per the prime database, the retail investors, HNIs, and DIIs in companies listed on the NSE (National Stock Exchange) account for an all-time high of 25.85% as of June 2024.
+This is well above the FII share, whichwhich has decreased to a 12-year low of 17.38% This indicates the rising importance of DIIs and retail investors as they counterbalance the role played by foreign institutional investors historically.
 To understand this better, we can recall that the DIIs, retail investors, and HNIs had a share of 18.47% against FIIs, which had a 23.32% share in equity markets as of March 2015.

-Interestingly, the ownership shares of retail investors across companies listed on the NSE are almost equal to the ownership share of domestic mutual funds, the former being 7.42% and the latter being 7.75% as of March 2022.
+Interestingly, the ownership shares of retail investors across companies listed on the NSE have continued to rise, with their share reaching 7.64% as of June 30, 2024.
+This is nearly on par with the ownership share of domestic mutual funds, which stands at 9.17%.

 There has been a drastic rise in the quantum of Demat accounts opened in the last 2 years by retail investors.
 This is indicative of them reposing their confidence in Indian equity markets.